mailgun/documentation/source/api-templates.rst

     POST /<domain>/templates/<template>/versions

-Create new version of the template.
-If the template doesn't contain any version yet the first version becomes active
+Create a new version of the template.
+If the template doesn't contain any versions yet the first version becomes active

 .. container:: ptable